AssetFetch/spec/spec.md

 2. If multiple implementations are deemed acceptable, choose one to *actually* import.
 3. Run the import, which entails:
    1. Dedicate a space in its local storage to the asset (this is almost certainly a directory but could theoretically also be another means of storage in a proprietary database system).
-   2. Performing any required unlocking queries using the information in the `unlock_queries`, `file_fetch.download_post_unlock` and other datablocks.
+   2. Performing any required unlocking queries based on the information in the `unlock_queries` and `file_fetch.download` datablocks.
-   3. Fetch all files for all components using the instructions in their `file_fetch.*` datablocks.
+   3. Fetch and arrange all files for all components using the instructions in their `file_fetch.*` datablocks.
    4. Handle the component files using the instructions in the `file_handle`, `format.*` and other datablocks.

 Client implementors SHOULD consider whether these steps are fitting to their environment and make deviations, if necessary.
-The client MAY choose create an intermediary plan to allow the user to preview the import process (steps taken, files downloaded, etc.) before it is performed.

 ## 8.2.
 Implementation analysis